-In addition, the ATA proposes that the work diary requirements should be amended so that drivers would only need to substantially comply with the requirements.
-The example below sets out what this would mean in practice.
+In addition, the ATA proposes that the work diary requirements should be amended so that drivers only need to comply, with the core safety-related, rules including the Sleep Rest requirement.
+Errors in the frequency or duration of individual Short Rests should not trigger offences and penalties.